mohitriv/ObjectiveC-Algorithm/README.md

 # ObjectiveC-Algorithm

-This project will provide the implementation of some popular algorithm in Objective-C.
+This project will provide the implementation of some popular algorithms in Objective-C.
 We will update this project soon.